admin

 Women, the community, and hemophilia B

-There are many facets to our community.
-I think you could say there are as many facets as there are people with bleeding disorders.
-People may identify by the type of bleeding disorder they have, or the treatment they are on.
-But it’s important to remember this is a community in every sense of the word.
-That means everyone is important.
-And we should take a moment whenever we can to show our gratitude for the people who help hold everything together.
-Please read the public-service message below from Medexus to see what one company is doing to honor those people.
+Our community members often identify themselves by the type of bleeding disorder they have, or by the treatment they are on.
+But it’s important to remember that there are family members and professional caregivers who care for them, who are sometimes patients themselves.
+Take a moment to show gratitude for the people who help hold everything together.
+Please read the public-service message below from Medexus, to see what one company is doing to honor women in our community.

 Here’s what’s happening in the hemophilia B space!